mahmoudk1000/mahmoudk1000/README.md

 👋 Hi there!
-I'm Mahmoud (or better known as mahmoudk1000 on the internet), CS student, Egyption, Android developer kinda, junior programmer, linux Enthusiastic and I love to learn new things.
+I'm Mahmoud (or better known as mahmoudk1000 on the internet), CS student, Egyption, Android developer kinda, junior programmer, Gnu/Linux and FOSS Enthusiastic and I like to learn new things.
 I mostly mess around to learn new stuff.
 I speak Arabic, English and learning German.

 **📫 You can reach me on:**